Are you a new customer? Buy 2 packets get 1 free with code MAYFREEBIE

 Broccoli 'Piracicaba'

-• Grow your own butterhead lettuce Roxy Butterhead lettuce roxy grown in kitchen garden
+• Last stock!
+Grow your own butterhead lettuce Roxy Butterhead lettuce roxy grown in kitchen garden

 Butterhead Lettuce 'Roxy'